Dre Campbell Farm

 However, damping off can also happen before germination (pre-emergence).
 The seedlings die before they emerge from the soil.

-This disease is caused by several soil-borne fungi and water molds [1].
+Damping off is caused by several soil-borne fungi and water molds, including species of Pythium, Rhizoctonia, Fusarium, and Phytophthora [1].
 Cold temperatures, high humidity, and overcrowding only make the problem worse.

 Flower seedlings such as zinnias, petunias, and marigolds can also fall victim to this disease.
 Even plants like cannabis and corn can suffer from damping-off.

-Once a plant is more mature, however, it usually becomes less vulnerable.
+Once a plant matures, however, it usually becomes less vulnerable.

 How to Prevent and Control Damping-Off Naturally